httptoolkit/httptoolkit-website/src/posts/introduction-to-openapi.md

 ## How to use this as an API developer

+Creating this OpenAPI description might seem like extra work, but being able to generate beautiful interactive documentation, reduce the redundancy in contract tests, automatically build SDKs, and even reduce how much code needs to be written for validation, overall you'll save a lot more time that you ever put in.

 The most common workflow is to create it manually with [text editors](https://openapi.tools/#text-editors) or [graphical editors](https://openapi.tools/#gui-editors).
 Whilst this is a fair bit of up front work, it can then be used to reduce repetitive tasks throughout the rest of the API Lifecycle, like [contract testing](https://openapi.tools/#testing) and [server-side validation](https://openapi.tools/#data-validators).
 This is known as the [API Design-first workflow](https://apisyouwonthate.com/blog/api-design-first-vs-code-first).

 Whilst most OpenAPI is built up front, there are plenty of options for other workflows.
 OpenAPI can generated from code via annotations or educated guesses.
 This is known as code-first (or contract-first).